On the number density of "direct collapse" black hole seeds

-where the first factor $1/4\pi$ is needed to express $\left< J_{\rm{LW}}(r,M,t_{\rm{ff}}) \right>$ in $\rm{J_{LW}}$ units ($\rm{erg \, s^{-1} \,cm^{-2}\, Hz^{-1}\, sr^{-1}}$). $ f_{\rm{mod}}(r)$ is used to correct the radiation intensity for the extra dimming introduced by the LW horizon \citep{Ahn2008}:
+where the first factor $1/4\rm{\pi}$ is needed to express $\left< J_{\rm{LW}}(r,M,t_{\rm{ff}}) \right>$ in $\rm{J_{LW}}$ units ($\rm{erg \, s^{-1} \,cm^{-2}\, Hz^{-1}\, sr^{-1}}$). $ f_{\rm{mod}}(r)$ is used to correct the radiation intensity for the extra dimming introduced by the LW horizon \citep{Ahn2008}:

 In Fig. ~\ref{fig:radiation_1} we show the intensity (y axis in units of $\rm{J_{LW}}$) of the radiation coming from a source at a given distance for different stellar masses of the source.
 In the left panel, we consider the radiation emitted 10 Myr after the star formation burst, while in the right one we use one free-fall time after the burst ($\sim$83 Myr at redshift z=10), as in D14.
 In Fig. ~\ref{fig:radiation_2}, the radiation intensity computed using the model of D14 is shown in blue shades for 10 Myr or 83 Myr, and is compared to the model of A14 for the same stellar masses as in Fig.~\ref{fig:radiation_1}.
 Sources are considered either as Pop III stars (left panel in Fig. ~\ref{fig:radiation_2}), or PopII stars (right panel).
 We find that the model of A14, considering the source either as a population of PopIII or PopII stars, roughly corresponds to the model of D14 for 10 Myr after the star formation burst, but overestimate D14 for a free-fall time (as computed with Eq.~\ref{eq:t_ff}).